(this is a demo site)

 51 Sherbrooke W., Montreal, QC.
 Canada, H5Z 4T9.

 (Please mention in the check for which cause you donate).

 Los Angeles Jazz Society’s “NEW NOTE”

 New Note is a project designed to support and promote the talents of young emerging jazz composers by providing commissions for new works which will be premiered at local jazz venues.
 This project adds another component in the organization’s mission to help preserve the future of jazz by identifying and nurturing young jazz musicians of tomorrow.

 A selection committee reviews possible candidates for commissions and makes a decision based on a record of achievement and recognition as a composer and musician.
 Each candidate must be known as a “rising star” among young audiences and someone who has an appreciation for the history of jazz as well as an eye to the future, providing a unique and innovative approach to music.
 Compositions must be completed and reviewed no later than one month prior to presentation.

-The first commission was awarded in 2013 to pianist/composer, Richard Sears, who composed a 45-minute suite in honor of jazz drummer, Tootie Heath.
-The new work was presented at the Angel City Jazz Festival held at the John Anson Ford Theatre in Hollywood and received special positive attention in a Los Angeles Times review of the event.
+2013: The first commission was awarded to pianist/composer, Richard Sears, who composed a 45- minute suite in honor of jazz drummer, Tootie Heath.
+The new work was presented at the Angel City Jazz Festival held at the John Anson Ford Theatre in Hollywood and received a standing ovation as well as special positive attention in a Los Angeles Times review of the event.